seanbaxter/DirectXShaderCompiler/docs/LinkTimeOptimization.rst

 Design Philosophy
 =================

-The LLVM Link Time Optimizer provides complete transparency, while doing intermodular optimization, in the compiler tool chain.
+The LLVM37 Link Time Optimizer provides complete transparency, while doing intermodular optimization, in the compiler tool chain.
 Its main goal is to let the developer take advantage of intermodular optimizations without making any significant changes to the developer's makefiles or build system.
 This is achieved through tight integration with the linker.
-In this model, the linker treates LLVM bitcode files like native object files and allows mixing and matching among them.
-The linker uses `libLTO`_, a shared object, to handle LLVM bitcode files.
-This tight integration between the linker and LLVM optimizer helps to do optimizations that are not possible in other models.
+In this model, the linker treates LLVM37 bitcode files like native object files and allows mixing and matching among them.
+The linker uses `libLTO`_, a shared object, to handle LLVM37 bitcode files.
+This tight integration between the linker and LLVM37 optimizer helps to do optimizations that are not possible in other models.
 The linker input allows the optimizer to avoid relying on conservative escape analysis.